 Except they have no bloody idea how they are going to get those increased sales.
 Where’s the marketing strategy?
 Where are you going to find your leads?
 What activities do you need to do each day to get those leads?
 What’s your conversion rate?
 How long does it take to convert those leads to a customer to cash?
 What mix of products/services do you sell?
 What’s the average sale per customer?
 How often do customers buy?

 Now accountants have been flogging budgets and forecasts for years, but the key to it is to create one that best fits your needs.
-At Watson & Watt we believe there are 3 types of forecasts: 1) Back of the envelope, 2) Basic and 3) Three-Way Forecast.
+We believe there are 3 types of forecasts: 1) Back of the envelope, 2) Basic and 3) Three-Way Forecast.